-- 6.1 Each year, SHA will write to everyone on the housing list (external and internal transfer applicants), asking them to confirm that: - They wish to remain on the list; and - The information we hold about their circumstances and needs is still up to date. - When sending out review letters, we will provide our most up to date information on turnover and availability for SHA's houses. - 6.2 The review exercise is managed on a rolling monthly basis, with letters being sent out to applicants within one year of the initial assessment or any subsequent re-assessment. - 6.3 If we do not receive a response to our review letter after 28 days, we will send a second and final letter to the applicant.
-If we do not receive any response within 14 days of the second letter, we will remove the application from the housing list. - 6.4 SHA will also remove an applicant from the list, if: - The applicant asks to be removed (this should usually be done in writing) - The applicant has died - The applicant has accepted an offer of a tenancy made by SHA or another landlord. - 6.5 Housing applicants are responsible for notifying SHA if their household circumstances or needs change, either as part of the annual review or at any time in between annual reviews.
+- 6.1 SHA will carry out regular reviews which will involve communicating with everyone on the housing list (external and internal transfer applicants), asking them to confirm that: - They wish to remain on the list; and - The information we hold about their circumstances and needs is still up to date. - When sending out review communication, we will provide our most up to date information on turnover and availability for SHA's houses. - 6.2 If we do not receive a response to our review communication after 28 days, we will send a second and final communication to the applicant.
+If we do not receive any response within 14 days of the second contact, we will remove the application from the housing list. - 6.3 SHA will also remove an applicant from the list, if: - The applicant asks to be removed (this should usually be done in writing) - The applicant has died. - The applicant has accepted an offer of a tenancy made by SHA or another landlord.
+A change of address will always require a new application for housing, however should the level of housing need continue to be the same as the original application, or should their move be an agreed interim move by SHA, then the original date of application will stand. - 6.4 Housing applicants are responsible for notifying SHA if their household circumstances or needs change, either as part of the annual review or at any time in between annual reviews.
 This could include changes of address, changes to the household such as new babies being born, or relationship breakdown. - An applicant who has been removed from the housing list by SHA can apply to be reassessed and re-admitted to the housing list within six months from the date of removal.
-The date of application in such cases will be the date the applicant was re-admitted.
+The date of application in such cases will be the original date of application.